bryanwilder/bryanwilder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fourth year PhD student in the Department of Computer Science at University of Southern California, advised by Milind Tambe.
+I am a fourth year PhD student advised by [Milind Tambe](https://www.seas.harvard.edu/directory/mtambe).
+Starting in Fall 2019, I will be a PhD student in the Harvard University School of Engineering and Applied Sciences (previously, our lab was affiliated with USC).
 I work on optimization and machine learning for social impact with an emphasis on health, homelessness, and inequality.
 My algorithmic research spans the full pipeline from data to decisions.
 Among other topics, I've explored how to integrate combinatorial optimization problems into machine learning models, how to gather data to inform interventions, and how to find decisions that are robust to uncertainty.
 One product of this research is an algorithmically-driven intervention for preventing HIV spread among homeless youth that is currently being piloted by LA-area homeless centers.
 My work draws on close collaborations with NGOs, social workers, epidemiologists, and a range of other partners.

 I coordinate the MD4SG Working Group on Global Perspectives on Inequality and co-organize the Computational Sustainability Online Graduate Seminar.
 I am supported by a National Science Foundation Graduate Research Fellowship.